 Enjoy an Entrée-Size Portion of Equity Financing

 The next largest serving of capital sourcing on your business finances pyramid should be equity financing, which comes from places like venture capitalists and angel investors.
-They become partners in your company and often are involved in strategic decisions and take an equity share of the business in return for the funds they provide.
+They become partners in your company.
+Often are involved in strategic decisions.
+They take an equity share of the business in return for the funds they provide.

 While that may or may not be something you are sure you want, it can be advantageous in terms of getting access to priceless experience, knowledge, network of key contacts and potential customers and mentoring.
 This can help propel your business farther along and increase the potential of its success.
 Also, this type of capital sourcing doesn’t require a monthly payback plan and provides a way to get more funding with a longer period to deliver that return on investment.